MBadriNarayanan/VersionControlWithGit/Week1.md

 #### Creating Local Repository

 * Create a directory : repos
 * Navigate to repos and create a directory for the local repository.
-Let it be Demo.
+Let it be "Demo".
 * Naviagte to Demo and execute the command : git init
 * O/P : Initialized empty Git repository in Demo/.git/
 * Check if Demo has a .git directory